gokborayilmaz/company-coustumer-analysist-agent/README.md

-# 21-Day Agent Series: Day 7
+# 21-Day Agent Series: Day 6
-## **AGENT: Company Website Analyzer**
+## **AGENT: Company Website Analyzer Agent**

 ### **Overview**
 The **Company Website Analyzer Agent** is part of the 21-day AI agent series.
-This agent utilizes the **Upsonic AI Framework** and the **Upsonic Search Tool** to analyze a given company's website.
-It extracts valuable insights, including customer presence, industry relevance, and potential competitors. 🚀📊
+This agent leverages the **Upsonic AI framework** to analyze a given company's website and determine whether the company has customers.
+It does not gather insights beyond this specific information. 🚀

 ### **Features**
 - Accepts a company website URL as input 🌐
-- Uses **Upsonic Search Tool** for analysis 🔍
-- Extracts structured insights, such as customer presence and industry relevance 🏢
+- Analyzes the website to check if the company has customers 🔍
 - Displays results in a structured UI format 📊
 - Powered by **Upsonic AI** 🧠⚡